groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dwf-to-potx.md

         - icon: "far fa-file-DWF"
           title: " About DWF File Format"
           content: |
-            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing or printing design files.
-It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing, or printing design files.
+It contains graphics and text as part of design data and reduces the size of the file due to its compressed format.
 The reduced file size makes the distribution and communication of rich design data efficient.
 DWF doesn't require the recipient to know about the usage of CAD software that created the original drawing.
-The contents of DWF file format can be simple and include just a single sheet or complex enough to have fonts, color, and images.

           link: "https://docs.fileformat.com/cad/dwf/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.